vbenjs/vite-plugin-mock/README.md

 **default:**''

 If the mock function is enabled in the production environment, that is, `prodEnabled=true`, the code will be injected into the bottom of the file corresponding to `injectFile`.
-The default is `main.ts`
+The default is `main.{ts,js}`

 The advantage of this is that you can dynamically control whether mock is enabled in the production environment and mock.js will not be packaged when it is not enabled.